cloudinary/cloudinary-go/LOGGING.md

 ### Logging in Cloudinary SDK
 The default logger in Cloudinary Go SDK is `go log`.

-You can use any log library by overwriting standard SDK logging functions.
+You can use any log library by overwriting the standard SDK logging functions.

 #### Using logrus with the SDK
 ```go